 Note: While searching online for Mississippi requirements for food handlers it is easy to become confused.
 Many sites will advertise that they have the test that you need to take.
 As you now know though, Mississippi does not require a food handlers card and therefore those sites are being deceptive.

 What the state of Mississippi does require though, is that at least one person in an establishment receives a Food Manager’s Certificate, also known as a Certified Food Protection Managers (CFPM) card.

-So although you may not be required to receive a Mississippi food handlers card or a food manager’s certificate… There are a few reasons why you still may want to be certified.
+Now, although you may not be required to receive a Mississippi food handlers card or a food manager’s certificate you may still want to be certified regardless…

 Mississippi requires licensed retail food facilities to have at least one certified food manager on staff.
 The Certified Food Protection Manager (CFPM) card covers this requirement.

 In order to receive a food managers certificate or CFPM card, one must take a state-approved food safety course for managers… and successfully pass their test.

 Mississippi currently recognizes and accepts certifications from ONLY the following National ANSI Certified Food Manager programs: